rollwagen/curated75/curated75.md

         # one length string is a palindrome
         # two length string is a palindrome if both letters same
         #  odd string from center..yes if all outwards pairs same letter
-        #   even center is two letter and need be same, from then on same as for odd
+        #  even center is 2 letters and need be same, from then on same as for odd

         str_length = len(s)
         if str_length == 0: